6 Things Process Servers Can't Do

 A Lot More Don'ts, and Even More Do's

 Process servers have a difficult job — not just in the nature of attempting service alone, but in staying current with federal and state regulations, which are often changing, especially with updates to current technology.
-Process servers always do the best job they can to stay apprised with the updated legislation.
+Process servers always do the best job they can to stay apprised of the updated legislation.
 Most join local civil process service associations or online industry groups to help stay current with the ever-changing laws.